 With the private residential sector expected to deliver 90% of the homes during the Accord period, the NSW Government is addressing issues that are holding up the delivery of homes.

-By providing a commitment to purchase dwellings off-the-plan in qualifying projects, the Pre-sale Finance Guarantee will bring projects that are development ready forward for construction.
+By providing a commitment to purchase dwellings off-the-plan in qualifying projects, the Pre-sale Finance Guarantee will help unlock finance lenders' approvals to bring projects that are development-ready forward for construction.

 The Pre-sale Finance Guarantee application process will follow a typical construction finance application process, indicatively as follows: